 If the salary is reduced as a result of these changes, the employee may be eligible for support through the welfare system, including Universal Credit.

-The UK Government intends for the Coronavirus Job Retention Scheme to run for at least 3 months from 1 March 2020, but will extend if necessary.
+The UK Government intended the Coronavirus Job Retention Scheme to run for at least 3 months from 1 March 2020, but has now extended this to 30 October.

 We have produced a more detailed explanation of the Job Retention Scheme.